-SHOHOLA RUN (Activity Run #1)-4:30 AND 6:00 Runs
+MILFORD, SHOHOLA RUN (Activity Run #1)-4:30 AND 6:00 Runs

-The bus leaves Delaware Valley High School and proceeds west on Route 84.
+The bus leaves Delaware Valley High School and through town Right at light 1st stop 7TH street.
 The bus will then proceed west on Route 6 to Twin Lakes Road to the Shohola Elementary School.
 The bus continues north on Twin Lakes Road to the village of Shohola, onto Route 434 North, to Shohola Falls Road, to Route 6 East to the intersection of Route 6 and Twin Lakes Road, where the route ends.